All Practice Exams

 3A newly promoted HR manager is struggling to gain respect from senior leaders who have been with the company for 15+ years.
 Which approach would BEST demonstrate leadership competency?

-A.Focus on building credibility by delivering quick wins, understanding the business deeply, and demonstrating expertise in HR matters that solve business problems
+A.Build credibility by understanding the business and delivering quick wins that solve real problems

-C.Wait for senior leaders to approach with problems before offering solutions
+C.Wait for senior leaders to bring problems to HR before offering recommendations

-D.Focus only on administrative HR tasks to avoid conflict with senior leaders
+D.Concentrate on routine administrative tasks to avoid friction with established leaders

 Explanation: Leadership competency in HR requires earning trust through demonstrated value and business acumen.
 Quick wins build credibility, while deep business understanding shows strategic capability.
 This approach earns respect rather than demanding it.